Columbus Railroad Worker Accident Lawyers

 The main differences between FELA and normal workers’ compensation is that FELA is a tort-based system.
 Damages awarded under FELA are often much higher in value, and negligence by the employer must be proved; however, it is not required to prove that the employer was entirely to blame, but only partially to blame.

 For employees of rail companies, the Federal Employers Liability Act (FELA) states that trail and railroad workers have the right to pursue compensation from their employers when they are placed in unsafe working conditions that cause injury or death.
 Under this act, any rail worker can hold their employer liable for unsafe working conditions, faulty equipment, defective safety devices, lack of safety inspections, inadequate training, or lack of enforcement of safety rules.
 Due to the unique requirements that apply to railroad cases involving FELA, legal representation from a skilled attorney is extremely important for an injured railroad worker.

-If you or a family member has been injured while working for a railroad, call the Columbus railroad worker accident lawyers with Rinehardt Law Firm at (419) 529-2020 and let us fight for you.
+If you or a family member has been injured while working for a railroad, call the Columbus railroad worker accident lawyers with Rinehardt Injury Attorneys at (419) 529-2020 and let us fight for you.